 In order to properly apply the principle of proportionality, the Bank of Italy divided the banks into three different classes, in accordance with their sizes and the operational complexity.
-The Banca Sistema Group is currently placed in class 3 regarding "banking groups and banks that use standardised methods, with consolidated or individual assets equal to or less than Euro 3.5 billion respectively".
+Banca Sistema is currently placed in class 3 regarding "banking groups and banks that use standardised methods, with consolidated or individual assets equal to or less than Euro 3.5 billion respectively".

-Calculation of total internal capital and reconciliation with the regulatory capital: in accordance with the provisions of the applicable regulations, the Group calculates its total internal capital using the building block approach, which sums any internal capital relating to the other material risks found to the First Pillar risk regulatory requirements.
+Calculation of total internal capital and reconciliation with the regulatory capital: in accordance with the provisions of the applicable regulations, the Bank calculates its total internal capital using the building block approach, which sums any internal capital relating to the other material risks revealed by the First Pillar risk regulatory requirements.